DRincs-Productions/debugger-renpy/README.md

 ( **Necessary only in the beginning** )

+It will create the .renpy-sdk file in which the path to your Ren'Py SDK folder is written.

-Paste the path to your Ren'Py SDK folder
+After you launch it, paste the path to your Ren'Py SDK folder
 Exemple: `/home/username/renpy`

 ### Run